On spectral simplicity of the Hodge Laplacian and Curl Operator along paths of metrics: Preliminaries

 Where $\gamma$ is the simple closed curve $\lambda+\epsilon\,e^{it}$ in the complex plane.
 Note that, while all the $(\mathcal{H},\langle-,-\rangle_{q})$ are real Hilbert spaces, we can first complexify, then apply the operator $P(q)$, and then restrict to the real elements of the complexification.
 Furthermore, the projection $P(q_0)$ is an isomorphism from $E(q)$ to $E(q_0)$ for $q$ close enough to $q_0$.
 The fact that $P$ depends differentiably on the parameter $q$ follows from an application of dominated convergence.
 Using this projection we define the map

-and the local defining function $f:\mathcal{U}(q_0)\subset\mathcal{X}\longrightarrow GL(E(q_0))$ by
+and the local defining function $f:\mathcal{U}(q_0)\subset\mathcal{X}\to GL(E(q_0))$ by

-Here we do not specify which resolvent we mean since it does not matter and denote by $R_{A}(q)=R_{A(q)}$.
-Note that the preimage of the submanifold $const.\times Id\subset GL(E(q_0))$ under $f$ is precisely the set of parameter values for which there is a single eigenvalue in the interval $(\lambda-\epsilon,\lambda+\epsilon)$.
+Here we do not specify the argument of the resolvent since it does not matter and denote it by $R_{A}(q)=R_{A(q)}$.
+We do however want the argument to be real since we are working in a real Banach space.
+One can find a real argument $\mu$ so that the resolvent $R_{A(q)}(\mu)$ is defined for all $q\in \mathcal{U}(q_0)$ provided $\mathcal{U}(q_0)$ is chosen small enough.
+Note that the preimage of the submanifold $\mathbb{R}\cdot Id\subset GL(E(q_0))$ under $f$ is precisely the set of parameter values for which there is a single eigenvalue in the interval $(\lambda-\epsilon,\lambda+\epsilon)$.
 This eigenvalue is necessarily of multiplicity $m$.
 To see that this set is a submanifold we have to compute the derivative of $f$ at $q_0$.
 Using that $S(q_0)=Id$ one sees that this is given by

 Let $\{v_i\}_{1\leq i\leq m}$ be an orthonormal eigenbasis of $(E(q_0),\langle-,-\rangle_{q_0})$ for the operator $A_{q_0}$.
 Given an element $h\in T_{q_0}\mathcal{X}$ we can now express the endomorphism $f^{\prime}(q_0)[h]$ in this basis and see that $\langle [S^{\prime}(q_0),R_{A}(q_0)][h] v_i,v_j\rangle_{q_0}=0$ by the fact that $R_{A}(q_0)$ is symmetric with respect to $\langle-,-\rangle_{q_0}$.
 Thus